Facebook Pixel compliance/export/questions | Western Kentucky University

 What is involved in obtaining an export license?

 A license application must be submitted to the Department of Commerce or the Department of State.
-Contact Paul Mooney and he will initiate the request for an export license and provide you with the necessary support to address export control and license concerns.
+Contact Robin Pyles and he will initiate the request for an export license and provide you with the necessary support to address export control and license concerns.
 The key is to start the process early.
 Typically, it normally takes 3-6 months to secure a license to export controlled materials from the U.S. or to transmit them to a non-U.S. citizen or permanent resident within the U.S.

 Where can I get help?